 What Is the Difference Between a Bond Hearing and Detention Hearing for Juveniles?

 When the justice system handles charges against a juvenile (anyone under 18 years of age who is not being tried as an adult), the process is significantly different.
-It’s different from what is portrayed in movies and television, and it’s also different enough that an experienced juvenile defense attorney is your best option for getting the best possible results.
+It’s different from what is portrayed in movies and television, and it’s also different enough that an experienced juvenile defense attorney in Virginia Beach is your best option for getting the best possible results.

 In juvenile cases, a detention hearing is just what it sounds like — a juvenile judge or intake officer — issues an order detaining the juvenile pending a hearing.
 When this happens, the juvenile is most often sent to a juvenile detention center until their hearing. — In my experience, this is almost never the best option for your child.